 - Data Brief #11: Careers Wales Data 2012-2017

 Research Support Officers (RSOs) provide front of house support to researchers using ADRC-W. They are academics doing their own research in areas of interest; they look after those ADRN projects which fall into their area of expertise.

 RSOs are the first point of contact for providing more information about data as they have often worked with datasets in that area.

-Our ADRC Wales service is free at point of using data, and accessible to all, you just need a good idea and a good application to submit to the approvals panel.
+Our ADRC-W service is free at point of using data, and accessible to all, you just need a good idea and a good application to submit to the approvals panel.
 RSOs help researchers complete the application and help with data access throughout the project.

 More broadly, RSOs are engaging with the academic community, attending and speaking at events across the UK.

 Researcher User Journey